datacite/spinone/docs/index.md

 ### Sort order

 If the API call includes a query, then the sort order will be by the relevance score.
-If no query is included, then the sort order will be by DOI update date.
+If no query is included, then the sort order will be by DOI deposit date.

 ## Resource Components